-Unlike other vegetable dishes that may require complicated techniques or exotic seasonings, this one is all about letting the natural flavors shine.
+Unlike other vegetable dishes that require complicated techniques or exotic seasonings, I love that this one is all about letting the natural flavors shine.
 Olive oil and herbs create a rich aroma, making your kitchen smell as good as this simple side dish tastes.
 A sprinkle of parsley adds a burst of color and freshness right before serving, rounding out this easy, but sophisticated, side.

 Ingredients for Roasted Broccoli and Carrots